New deadlines for grant and scholarships. Read More >

 Below are the 2011 Award recipients

-To conduct a writing competition for LGBT writers and writers of LGBT-themed works.
+To conduct a writing competition for LGBTQ writers and writers of LGBTQ-themed works.

 Annual conference for college students to train, inspire and encourage them to return to their communities and affect positive change.

-To conduct a variety of programming to promote fairness for LGBT Kentuckians that includes work with local businesses, other campuses, people of faith and an educational campaign involving trans Kentuckians.
+To conduct a variety of programming to promote fairness for LGBTQ Kentuckians that includes work with local businesses, other campuses, people of faith and an educational campaign involving trans Kentuckians.

 To develop a comprehensive and easily accessible database of LGBT-friendly professionals and organizations in the state to aid in the identification of legislative witnesses, spur issue-oriented litigation and serve informational requests from across the state.